How to Make Money in Stocks

-Is this Active Investing Worth It?
+Is Active Investing Worth It?

-All of this takes time and effort.
-You'll have to learn things: patterns of human behavior, the decisions which add up to patterns which affect stock prices, the nature of the businesses you're trading.
+Whether you're looking for short-term opportunities to exploit or studying businesses, you'll have to learn things: patterns of human behavior, the decisions which add up to patterns which affect stock prices, the nature of the businesses you're trading.
 If you're looking for something easy—a way to double $1,000 overnight—you're not going to find it.
 (That'll take luck.)

-If, on the other hand, you're the kind of person who wants to know what your money is doing for you, you can do it.
-Whether this is the active investing of you buying and selling stocks regularly or the passive investing of letting index funds work for you, you're making your money work on your own schedule, not letting someone else manage it for you.
+If you're ready to understand what your money is doing for you, you can do it.
+This may be the active investing of you buying and selling stocks regularly or the passive investing of letting index funds work for you.
+In both cases, you're making your money work on your own schedule, not letting someone else manage it for you.